-Students assigned to detention will report to the office or assigned room with materials to study.
-The detention will run from 3:30 p.m. until 4:00 p.m.
+Students assigned to detention will report to the assigned room with materials to study.
+Detentions are run during the lunch period and from 3:30 p.m. until 4:00 p.m.
 Monday, Tuesday, Thursday, Friday, and from 2:00 p.m. to 4:00 p.m. on Wednesday.
-Detention time must be made up by assigned days with no excuses for such things as work or school activities.Students who also ride the bus need to make arrangements for alternate transportation.
+Detention may also be made up before school if arrangements are made in advance.
+Detention time must be made up by assigned days with no excuses for such things such as work or school activities.
+Students who also ride the bus need to make arrangements for alternate transportation.
 Detention can be assigned for the following reasons: tardiness, school truancy, general classroom misbehavior, misconduct in the corridors, or at school activities.
 The student has two weeks to make up all detention time.
 One additional detention will be added each time the detention is not served by the assigned day.